-This formula divides the larger number with the smaller so that you can take the smaller number as a base (1).
+This formula divides the larger number by the smaller one so that you can take the smaller number as a base (1).

-To calculate square root, cube root or any root of a number the best way is to use exponent formula.
-In exponent formula, you can specify the Nth number for which you want to calculate the root.
+To calculate the square root, cube root, or any root of a number the best way is to use the exponent formula.
+In the exponent formula, you can specify the Nth number for which you want to calculate the root.